AniitaYoung/mixed_messages_project/README.md

 -Build a message generator program using JavaScript -Use Git version control
 -Use command line
--Develop locally on your computer
+-Develop locally on your computer# mixed_messages_project